#{ServerName}

 Estimated length: 60 miles

-Coast and Castles cycle route
+Coast and Castles cycle route: The ultimate Northumberland adventure

 This is a relatively flat cycle route taking in some of England’s most impressive castles on a beautiful coastal ride you will never forget.
 The route runs between Tynemouth and Berwick-upon-Tweed (200 miles), entering Northumberland itself at Seaton Sluice.
 It is called Coast & Castles after the 100 or so miles of shoreline it follows, threaded through Northumbrian fishing villages, past vast sandy beaches.
 Now there is an alternative route continuing north along the coast instead of cutting inland via the Scottish Borders.
 The coastline is dotted with ancient castles such as Warkworth, Bamburgh, Dunstanburgh and Lindisfarne.